 - Line the sides of your cake tin with baking parchment and decorate the outer edge of the tin with strawberry halves.
 Gently pour the cake filling onto the cooled bake base and smooth the top with a pallet knife or spatula.
 Place the cake in the fridge for about 4 hrs to set.

-- Decorate the cake before serving – I love getting creative with whipped soy cream, strawberries and Perkier bites!
+- Decorate the cake before serving - I love getting creative with whipped soy cream, strawberries, and some tasty Perkier bites!

 To decorate the cake wait until it's completely set - this takes about 4 hours in the fridge, or ideally overnight.